mesosphere/universe/docs/tutorial/GetStarted.md

 #### Test your container
 When you execute `docker images`, you should be able to see the your image in the displayed list.
-To make sure the image is working as expected, you can run the container by executing the below command :
+To make sure the image is working as expected, you can run the container by executing the command below :

-`docker run -env PORT0=8000 -p 80:8000 -t docker-user-name/time-server:part1`
+`docker run --env PORT0=8000 -p 80:8000 -t docker-user-name/time-server:part1`

-Note that you are reading the port number from the `PORT0` environment variable.
-Marathon sets this environment variable when launching the container and since you don't have that yet, you need to provide the environment variable manually using `-env PORT0=8000`.
+**Note**: You must set the value of `PORT0` explicitly because Marathon sets this value when it launches the container, which has not happened yet.

 The `-p` option maps the host port 80 to the container port 8000.
-The  `-t` flag creates a pseudoTTY and since you unbuffered the Python standard I/O in your Dockerfile, you will be able to see the real time logs of the server in the console.
-Once you executed the above command, you should be able to browse [localhost](http://localhost:80).
+The  `-t` flag creates a pseudoTTY and since you unbuffered the Python standard I/O in your `Dockerfile`, you will be able to see the real time logs of the server in the console.
+Once you have executed the above command, you should be able to browse [localhost](http://localhost:80).
+You can test the url with `curl localhost:8000` and your server should return the current time.

 #### Tag and publish your container